Health care is full of terms we don't use in our everyday lives. Here are some key terms you may come across as you read about health care coverage.

 SHOP - Small Business Health Options Program, a program designed to simplify the process of finding a health plan for a small business, generally those with 50 or fewer employees.
 The SHOP is a competitive marketplace where small employers can buy coverage using a broker.
 The small business tax credit is only available through the SHOP.

-Small business - a business with 2-50 or 2-100 employees depending on the state.
+Small business - in most states, a business with 2-50 or 2-100 employees depending on the state.

 Small business tax credit - a tax credit, specifically for small businesses, that covers as much as 50 percent of the employer contribution toward premium costs for eligible employers who have low- to moderate-wage workers.
 The small business tax credit will only be available with plans bought through a SHOP.